gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 ### Open issues

 - Need a better id for the plugin, to sync up with the native plugins.
 - Make the library type explicit, rather than infer it?
-Possibly with a type, possibly by naming the container
+Possibly with a type, possibly by naming the container.
-- The legacy JVM plugins should also declare a jvm component
+- The legacy JVM plugins should also declare a jvm component.
+- Move all this stuff to the rules model.

 ## Feature: Build author declares a dependency on a Java library produced by another project